dbt-labs/docs.getdbt.com/website/docs/guides/building-packages.md

 </File>

 4. Add resources to the package (seeds, models, tests) so that you can successfully run your project, and compare the output with what you expect.
-The exact appraoch here will vary depending on your packages.
+The exact approach here will vary depending on your packages.
 In general you will find that you need to:
     - Add mock data via a [seed](/docs/build/seeds) with a few sample (anonymized) records.
 Configure the `integration_tests` project to point to the seeds instead of raw data tables.
     - Add more seeds that represent the expected output of your models, and use the [dbt_utils.equality](https://github.com/dbt-labs/dbt-utils#equality-source) test to confirm the output of your package, and the expected output matches.